dbafromthecold/IntroToPartitioning/PITCHME.md

 ### What is partitioning?

-Splitting a table horizontally into different units Units can be spread across different physical locations Limit of 15,000 partitions per table
+Splitting a table horizontally into different units <br>
+Units can be spread across different physical locations <br>
+Limit of 15,000 partitions per table <br>
-Primarily for maintenance of data
+Primarily for maintenance of data <br>
 Specialist functions available to manage data

 ---